EDawg878/PurdueCal/README.md

 This project was developed during MHacks6 to import class schedules from Purdue's website into Google Calendar.
+I developed this project because I was sick of pulling up a screenshot of my class schedule everyday just to get to my classes.

 Why Purdue Cal?
 - Get notifications straight to your phone when class is about to start, via the Google Calendars App